Kunstmaan/KunstmaanBundlesStandardEdition/README.md

     curl -s http://getcomposer.org/installer | php

-Then, use the `create-project` command to generate a new Symfony application:
+Then, use the `create-project` command to generate a new application.
+For the latest stable release (2.3.* based on Symfony 2.3) run:

     php composer.phar create-project kunstmaan/bundles-standard-edition path/to/install

+For the latest dev release (2.4 based on Symfony 2.4 and up) run:

+    php composer.phar create-project kunstmaan/bundles-standard-edition path/to/install -s dev

 Composer will install the Kunstmaan Bundles CMS and all its dependencies under the `path/to/install` directory.